wdorsey/dotVFile/README.md

 ```

 - `Name` is the name of the `VFile` instance and will be used to name the database file.
 It can be left null and the default name "dotVFile" will be used.
-- `Directory` is the directory path where `VFile` database file will be created.
+- `Directory` is the directory where the `VFile` database file will be created.
 - `DefaultStoreOptions` is the default `StoreOptions`.
 See [StoreOptions](#storeoptions) for details.

 Example: